TylerTemp/SaintsField/README.md

 *   `NoMessage`: when `NoAutoResign` and `NOResignButton` is on, by default there will be an error box when value is mismatched.
 Turn this on to hide the error message.
 *   `NoPicker`: this will remove the custom picker.
 This is on by default (if you do not pass `EXP` as first argument) to keep the consistency.
 *   `KeepOriginalPicker`: UI Toolkit only.
 By default, when a custom picker is shown, Unity's default picker will hide.
 This will keep Unity's picker together.
+*   `ForceReOrder`: Force the auto-getters to changes the order the way how the resources are found for list/array.
+This is useful when you want to get children of way points, as the order is important.

 And some shortcut: